ArminEbrahimpour/Methodology/Vulns???.md

 - In Burp Repeater, click on the pencil icon next to the WebSocket URL.
 This opens a wizard that lets you attach to an existing connected WebSocket, clone a connected WebSocket, or reconnect to a disconnected WebSocket.
 - If you choose to clone a connected WebSocket or reconnect to a disconnected WebSocket, then the wizard will show full details of the WebSocket handshake request, which you can edit as required before the handshake is performed.
 - When you click "Connect", Burp will attempt to carry out the configured handshake and display the result.
 If a new WebSocket connection was successfully established, you can then use this to send new messages in Burp Repeater.

+#### Cross site websocket hijacking
+It happens when we have csrf in the request that attach us to the websocket